SVG documentation and examples

 As of autumn 2016 RGraph has some brand new shiny SVG types.
 Bar, Line, Horizontal Bar, Pie, Semi-circular Progress and Radar are available (amongst others).
 There are examples of these types here.

-Naturally being far newer than the <canvas> types they're not as feature packed - but at lower resolutions they do have significantly better definition than the bitmap based <canvas> versions.
+Naturally, being far newer than the <canvas> types they're not as feature packed - but at lower resolutions they do have significantly better definition than the bitmap based <canvas> charts.

-There are also SVG versions of the Google Sheets, CSV and AJAX data import utilities (for which the canvas documentation applies to also).
-And there's a set of CSS based effects for the SVG libraries too.
+There are also SVG versions of the Google Sheets, CSV and AJAX data import utilities (for which the canvas documentation also applies to).
+And there's a set of CSS based animation effects for the SVG libraries too.

 Installing and implementing RGraph